mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the accessible land on the world is in the form of high plateaus surrounded by sharp, craggy mountain ranges at the coasts that appear to jut upwards from the sea like daggers.
-At the centre of each continent is a massive caldera, each of which was active approximately a million years ago but all of which are dormant now.
+At the center of each continent is a massive caldera, each of which was active approximately a million years ago but all of which are dormant now.
 The largest of the continents actually